rollbar/rollbar.js/README.md

 Rollbar.scope({fingerprint: "custom fingerprint to override grouping algorithm"}).error(err);
 ```

-## UMD
+## UMD / Browserify / Requirejs / Webpack

-From version 1.3.0, rollbar.js is also distributed using UMD (check `rollbar.umd.*.js` files in ([releases](https://github.com/rollbar/rollbar.js/tree/v1.3.0/release)), so you can load the library using AMD or CommonJS styles.
-Also you can load the library using a `<script>` tag.
-You can find examples of use in [examples](https://github.com/rollbar/rollbar.js/tree/v1.3.0/examples).
+rollbar.js is also distributed using UMD, so you can use it with browserify, requirejs, webpack, or anything else that uses AMD or CommonJS modules.
+See the [examples](https://github.com/rollbar/rollbar.js/tree/master/examples) for details.

 ## Disable reporting to rollbar.com